 There’s some marketing spin applied here since we’ve already established corded drills and their advantages.
 Nonetheless, improvements in battery technology mean cordless products can serve as hammer drills while providing ample power for less rigorous DIY tasks like cutting through plasterboard.

 Cordless drills have always had an advantage in tackling jobs away from home, where there isn’t a plug socket nearby.
 On a building site with no mains electricity, they’re the only option for installing joists and assembling cabinets.
 If you’re building a close board fence, only a cordless drill allows you to reach far-flung corners of the garden.

 And when it’s raining – which is most of the time in some parts of the UK – cordless drills provide all-weather dependability.
-Even waterproof outside sockets are only as good as the length of a device’s power cable unless you invest in weatherproof extension cords as well.
+Even waterproof outside sockets are only as good as the length of a device’s power cable unless you invest in weatherproof extension cords.
 Even then, many mains-powered DIY tools aren’t suitable for use in a downpour.

 Pro Tip: Modern cordless drills can fulfil multiple roles, as covered in our guide to the best cordless combi drills.

 Anyone who’s ever found a power lead wrapping itself around their arm will appreciate the greater freedom of movement offered by cordless DIY tools.
-And while battery life may cause a degree of anxiety, modern lithium-ion batteries can recharge in less than one hour.
-Li-ion batteries are also zero-discharge, so you can leave them unused for long periods without residual power draining away.
+And while battery life may cause anxiety, modern lithium-ion batteries can recharge in less than one hour.
+Li-ion batteries are also zero-discharged, so you can leave them unused for long periods without residual power draining away.